LAStools/LAStools/bin/lasclip_README.txt

   Sometimes polygons describe donut-shaped objects such as lakes with an island.
 Here the winding order of the lake with be CW and that of the island will be CCW.
-In order to correcly clip or classify only the lake (but now the island) the command line option '-donuts' needs to be added.
+In order to correcly clip or classify only the lake (but not the island) the command line option '-donuts' needs to be added.

   There is an option called '-split' that splits the input LiDAR